Chris35Wills/Chris35Wills.github.io/about.md

 This site is really a way of me getting my notes and findings out there rather than keeping what I work out hidden away inside my computer - someone else might find this stuff useful too.

-So many things are duplicated - especially in science - and this all boils down to a lack of sharing.

 ## Contact me

 [chris.williams@bristol.ac.uk](mailto:chris.williams@bristol.ac.uk)